 Improve FSH, Fertility and Hormone Levels Naturally

+We continue to see success in this area, as described above and documented in peer-reviewed medical literature.
 We believe this success is due to our work at the major attachments of the ovaries and dural tissues that surround the pituitary gland.
 The dura is a fascial sweater that surrounds the spinal cord, from the bottom of the tailbone at the coccyx to the base of the skull.
-From there, it enters the skull through a silver dollar-sized hole to surround the brain and all the tissues within it.
-Sheaths of the dura also surround and infuse with the pituitary itself.
+From there, it enters the skull, then surrounds the brain and all the tissues within it.
+Sheaths of the dura totally surround and infuse with the pituitary itself.

 We have come to believe that the tissues within the skull (including the pituitary) react to adhesive pulls similarly to other tissues in the body.
 Housed within a well-protected cavity of the sphenoid bone in the center of the skull, the pituitary is considered the “master gland” of female reproduction.

 Successful reproductive activity and hormone levels depend on a medically-recognized communication loop between the ovaries (in the pelvis) and the pituitary and hypothalamus glands (deep within the head).
 While the exact mechanism of that intricate communication loop remains a mystery, that loop (the hypothalamic-pituitary-ovarian axis, or PHO) is largely responsible for whether or not a woman can create an egg capable of conception.
 We find that when we treat the ovaries, then treat the dural attachments that reach into the brain, we often witness significant improvements in FSH levels – and full-term pregnancies in women diagnosed hormonally infertile.